Psychology Honors Program

 How to Apply

-Students may apply to the program at the end of their junior year.
+Students may apply to the program in their junior year.
 Admission to the program is based on academic performance, previous research experience, and faculty or graduate student recommendations.
-Applicants will be notified of acceptance during the summer prior to senior year.
+Applicants will be notified of acceptance during the spring quarter prior to senior year.

 Applicants will need the following materials: